 - Add 3/4 cup of water to the lemon juice.
 Season with salt (to taste).
 Pour lemon mixture over the yalanji.
 Add more water until it the top row is covered by about 1/2 an inch.

 - Insert a heavy, heat-proof plate over the yalanji to keep them submerged and prevent them from moving while cooking.

 - Place the pot over medium high heat until the water comes to a boil.
 Reduce heat to a simmer (low) and cook for 45 minutes.

 - After 45 minutes, taste a yalanji from the top to make sure the rice is fully cooked.
 If not, continue cooking until rice is slightly al dente.

 - Drain excess cooking liquid from the pot.
 Allow yalanji to cool to room temperature.
 Gently remove the yalanji from the pot and store them covered in the refrigerator until ready to eat.
 Yalanji taste better the following day, once they’ve had a chance to cool and the flavors have married.

-Notes: Make sure not to add Turkish coffee infused with cardamom, otherwise that will throw off the flavor of your yalanji.
+Notes: Make sure not to add Arabic coffee infused with cardamom, otherwise that will throw off the flavor of your yalanji.
 If you don’t have a potato, you could also use the leftover stems from the Swiss chard.
 If you line the bottom of the pot with potatoes, do not discard the Swiss chard stems.
 Chop them up into large chunks and cook them with thinly sliced onions and minced garlic in a bit of extra virgin olive oil.
 Season with salt, ground coriander, and serve over a bed of rice.
 You can finish off with a fried egg or serve it alongside a creamy, mint-garlic yogurt sauce.